ArefMYTB/Artifact_Removal/Data/README.md

 We introduce a bran new dataset called DHI which is short for Distorted Human Image.

-This dataset contains 3 major distortion type "Deformation", "Texture" and "None:

-Deformation

-│
+Structure:

-├── 1 ├── Distorted -- Mask -- Original
+├── 1 ├── Distorted -- Mask -- Flawless -- Reference

 ├── 2